arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 ![New member invitation](assets/new-member-invitation.png "New member invitation")

-Type the email addresses of all your team and define which role they will cover into your Space based on the available options.
+Type the email addresses of all your team and define which role they will cover in your Space based on the available options.
 Click on **Invite**.

 The users you added will get the invitation by email with a link to join your Shared Space.
-You are now ready to start working all together into your Arduino Cloud projects.
+You are now ready to start working all together on your Arduino Cloud projects.

 ### Device Managament